HorseshitPhilosophy/Horseshit/_posts/2025-03-04-71-this-paradox-isnt-again.markdown

 In that light, it’s not paradoxical at all — it’s **diagnostic**.

 “This sentence is false” can be treated the same way.
-If “false” means “meaningless,” then the sentence is meaningfully saying of itself that it lacks meaning — and succeeds.
+Read ‘false’ as ‘out-of-scope’: the sentence then shows its own inapplicability and succeeds as a diagnostic performance, not as a proposition.
 It’s valid *as* a self-referential performance, not as a contradiction.
 The paradox resolves when we recognize that our interpretive machinery was being used twice in one gesture.